ProjectSWGCore/Holocore/CONTRIBUTING.md

 Clone them by running: `git submodule update --init`.

-You may have to manually update the submodules in the future, if become outdated: `git submodule update`.
+You may have to manually update the submodules in the future, if they become outdated: `git submodule update`.

 ### MongoDB
 A MongoDB instance can be bootstrapped by running `docker-compose up -d`.